 ICONIC ELEMENTS: All of the iconic elements identifying the Laser are maintained: the fin under the bottom bracket, the fittings of the joints and the passage of the rear wheel housed in the seat tube.
 An anodized aluminum cap is positioned under the bottom bracket fin to allow easy access for routing shift cables.

 CNC DROPOUTS: The rear aluminum CNC dropouts sandwich wrap the central carbon part fully integrated to the rear stays.

 MECHANICAL AND ELECTRONIC: Fully internal cable routing for both mechanical and electronic groupsets.

 Since 1981 the Cinelli Laser has represented the pinnacle of made-to-measure custom Italian framebuilding, winning more track world championship and Olympic gold medals than any other bicycle in the history of the sport.

 The new Laser Mia is the first-ever carbon fiber Cinelli Laser to be made available to the general public.
 The frame has been designed by the original Laser team and is 100% made in Italy combining avant-garde material technologies and construction methods with artisanal mastery that no mass-production method can imitate.

-Like every Laser frame that has preceded it, the heart of the Laser Mia’s performance innovation lies in the radical re-construction of the bottom bracket area which allows for the production of the signature Laser stiff and extremely responsive ride quality, at a far lower weight (980 g) than any other custom carbon fiber frame currently available on the market.
+Like every Laser frame that has preceded it, the heart of the Laser Mia’s performance innovation lies in the radical re-construction of the bottom bracket area which allows for the production of the signature Laser stiff and extremely responsive ride quality, at a very low weight (980 g).

 |Taglie (c-f) / Sizes|